 SUSD pays and registers all 10th graders to take the PSAT in October.
 Students need to review their scores (see "PSAT Scores" below) and remediate any areas of weakness before their junior year test date.

 Consider taking a FREE practice length test for the ACT or SAT to determine which test is for you.
 Princeton Review is a valuable website to use when assessing the difference between the SAT & ACT tests.
 Similar tests are available through Scottsdale Education Center, Kaplan or Vogel Prep.
 You may also want to check out SAT/ACT prep books from the library to practice your skills.

-Register to take an ACT and/or SAT in the spring of Junior year/summer going into Senior year.
+SUSD pays and registers all 11th grade students to take the ACT in February.
+Students can also register to take an ACT and/or SAT in the spring of Junior year/summer going into Senior year.
 (NOTE: Registration for these tests is not done through DMHS.
 Registration must be completed through CollegeBoard or ACT.)